 Available Vaccines.
-As in recent seasons, various inactivated influenza vaccines (IIVs) are expected to be available for 2022-23 (Table 1); all are expected to be quadrivalent (IIV4s).
+As in recent seasons, various inactivated influenza vaccines (IIVs) are expected to be available for 2023-24 (Table 1); all are expected to be quadrivalent (IIV4s).
 Standard-dose, nonadjuvanted IIV4s are licensed for persons aged as young as 6 months.
 However, for certain IIV4s, the approved dose volume for children aged 6 through 35 months differs from that for older children and adults (Table 4).
-Two IIV4s, the MF59-adjuvanted IIV4 (aIIV4) and the high-dose IIV4 (HD-IIV4), are approved for persons aged ≥65 years.
+Two IIV4s, the MF59-adjuvanted IIV4 (aIIV4) and the high-dose IIV4 (HD-IIV4), are approved only for persons aged ≥65 years.
 Care should be taken to administer the appropriate dose volume of an age-appropriate vaccine to each recipient.

-Standard-dose, nonadjuvanted IIV4s contain 15 μ g of HA per vaccine virus in a 0.5-mL dose (7.5 μ g of HA per vaccine virus in a 0.25-mL dose).
-For 2022-23, this category is expected to include five different vaccines (Table 1).
-Four of these are egg-based vaccines, and one is a cell culture-based vaccine.
+Standard-dose, nonadjuvanted IIV4s contain 15 μg of HA per vaccine virus in a 0.5-mL dose (7.5 μg of HA per vaccine virus in a 0.25-mL dose).
+For 2023-24, this category is expected to include five different vaccines (Table 1).
+Four of these are egg-based vaccines, and one is a cell culture-based vaccine (Flucelvax Quadrivalent [ccIIV4]).
 All are approved for persons aged ≥6 months.
 Egg-based and cell culture-based vaccines differ in the substrate in which reference vaccine viruses supplied to the manufacturer are propagated in quantities sufficient to produce the needed number of doses of vaccine.
-For the IIV4s Afluria Quadrivalent (43), Fluarix Quadrivalent (123), FluLaval Quadrivalent (124), and Fluzone Quadrivalent (44), reference vaccine viruses are propagated in eggs.
-For Flucelvax Quadrivalent, reference vaccine viruses are propagated in Madin-Darby canine kidney cells instead of eggs (125).
+For the IIV4s Afluria Quadrivalent (48), Fluarix Quadrivalent (49), FluLaval Quadrivalent (51), and Fluzone Quadrivalent (52), reference vaccine viruses are propagated in eggs.
+For Flucelvax Quadrivalent (ccIIV4), reference vaccine viruses are propagated in Madin-Darby canine kidney cells instead of eggs (50).

-Two additional IIV4s that will be available for the 2022-23 season are approved for persons aged \geq 65 years.
+Two additional IIV4s that will be available for the 2023-24 season are approved only for persons aged \geq 65 years.
 These vaccines are egg based.
-Quadrivalent high-dose inactivated influenza vaccine (Fluzone High-Dose Quadrivalent; HD-IIV4) contains 60 μg of HA per vaccine virus (240 μg total) in a 0.7-mL dose (126).
-Quadrivalent adjuvanted inactivated influenza vaccine (Fluad Quadrivalent; aIIV4) contains 15 μg of HA per vaccine virus (60 μg total) and MF59 adjuvant (120).
+Quadrivalent high-dose inactivated influenza vaccine (Fluzone High-Dose Quadrivalent; HD-IIV4) contains 60 μ g of HA per vaccine virus (240 μ g total) in a 0.7-mL dose (55).
+Quadrivalent adjuvanted inactivated influenza vaccine (Fluad Quadrivalent; aIIV4) contains 15 μ g of HA per vaccine virus (60 μ g total) and MF59 adjuvant (56).